MrXueBao/TA-tutorials/RC0/RC0_Setup.md

 1. <a href="https://missing.csail.mit.edu" style="text-decoration: underline;">MIT missing semester of your CS education</a>
 2. <a href="https://github.com/PKUFlyingPig/cs-self-learning" style="text-decoration: underline;">CS self learning materials</a>.
 You may focus on <a href="https://github.com/PKUFlyingPig/cs-self-learning/blob/master/docs/CS学习规划.md" style="text-decoration: underline;">this file</a>.
 3. <a href="https://eecs280staff.github.io/tutorials/" style="text-decoration: underline;">UM EECS280 tutorials</a>
-4. ChatGPT
-5. Github
+4. Github
-6. Platforms like stackoverflow.
+5. Platforms like stackoverflow.
 Be skeptical when viewing articles on CSDN.